apache/cordova-docs/www/docs/en/1.8.0/cordova/compass/parameters/compassSuccess.md

 compassSuccess
 ==============

-onSuccess callback function that provides the compass heading information via a compassHeading object.
+onSuccess callback function that provides the compass heading information via a <a href="compassHeading.html">compassHeading</a> object.

     function(heading) {
         // Do something